Pondok Indah Mall

 Pondok Indah Mall (Mal Pondok Indah), abbreviated as PIM, is a large shopping mall complex located in the Pondok Indah suburb of South Jakarta, Indonesia.
 In January 2017, it was recognised by Forbes as one of the top five shopping malls in Jakarta.
-The Pondok Indah Mall complex comprises three large main buildings, the older 3-storey PIM1 and the 5-storey PIM2, and the newest building PIM3.
+The Pondok Indah Mall complex comprises three large main buildings, the older 3-storey PIM 1 and the 5-storey PIM 2, and the newest building, the 4-storey PIM 3.
 PIM 1 and 2 are interconnected via two elevated multi-storey pedestrian walkways (North Skywalk and South Skywalk), which are also tenanted by specialty shops.
-PIM3, which was officially opened in 2021, is interconnected to the other two buildings by a walkway as well.
+PIM 3, which was officially opened in 2021, is interconnected to the other two buildings by a walkway located near the north skywalk, in the PIM 2 building.
+PIM 1 also includes an extension named Street Gallery.

 Each three main buildings (PIM 1, 2, and 3) have different tractions: PIM 1 provides a complete shopping concept with a supermarket on the ground floor and a vast food court, PIM 2 is more focused on upper-class aficionados with numbers of luxurious fashion and lifestyle brands, and PIM 3 becomes the balancer of the concept of both PIM 1 and 2.
 PIM 1 and 2 each house a cinema complex, both operated by Cinema XXI.
-There is also an open-air water theme park located adjacent with PIM1, right behind Street Gallery.
+There is also an open-air water theme park located adjacent to PIM 1, right behind Street Gallery.

 The Pondok Indah Mall complex has been further developed into a mixed-use development termed as the 'Pondok Indah City Center', which includes apartment towers, office towers, and the InterContinental Jakarta Pondok Indah Hotel & Residences which is adjoined with PIM 2 and comprises approximately 300 hotel rooms and 180 serviced residences.

 Architecture

-The architectural style was understated elegant conventional mall, with flooring continually updated until its present condition of polished Indonesian marble and granite.
+The architectural style is that of an understated elegant conventional mall, with flooring continually updated until its present condition of polished Indonesian marble and granite.
 The architecture roughly imitated Dutch colonial large-scale warehouses with extensive steel-truss interpretation of Dutch structural timberwork for an innovative illuminating central skylight (double-glazed for minimizing heat transfer) and featured three airy floors of shopping with a narrow open-floor gallery (made safe via decorative fencing).
 The exterior featured aluminium cladding for minimal maintenance in the harsh tropical climate.

 Pondok Indah Mall 1

 PIM 1 was completed in 1991.
-Originally, the site was a mixture of open fields, kampong, middle-class dwellings and traditional warungs and eateries.
+Originally, the site was a mixture of open fields, kampong, middle-class dwellings, and traditional warungs and eateries.
 Metro Department Store opened its first store at PIM 1, alongside fellow anchor tenants Hero Supermarket, Muji, and Cinema XXI.
 It also houses a Uniqlo store, along with PIM 3.

 Street Gallery

 PIM 1's new extension, Street Gallery opened in 2013.
 It is located south of the PIM1 side.
 It mainly consists of food and beverage tenants.
+It is connected to PIM 1 by a passage in the South Skywalk.